kevin-krug/tfjs-linear-regression/README.md

-# Linear Regression with TensorFlow.js
+# Machine Learning with TensorFlow.js

 This is a minimal example using tfjs with webpack, that trains a linear regression model to predict housing prices based on living square feet.

 ## Run